Get Boosted Odds On The Ravens Or Steelers To Score A TD Using DraftKings Sportsbook Thanksgiving Promo

-For the most intriguing game of the 2020 NFL Thanksgiving slate, bettors will be able to use an outstanding DraftKings Sportsbook Thanksgiving Promo to double their money.
+For the most intriguing game of the now shortened 2020 NFL Thanksgiving slate, bettors will be able to use an outstanding DraftKings Sportsbook Thanksgiving Promo to double their money.

-DraftKings Sportsbook is offering boosted odds of +100 on either the Ravens or Steelers to score a touchdown on Thursday night.
-Any touchdown, any team, and the bet cashes.
+DraftKings Sportsbook is offering boosted odds of +100 on either Washington or Dallas to score a touchdown on Thursday night.
+Any touchdown, either team, and the bet cashes.
 It’s a no-brainer of a deal that both new and existing users can take advantage of on “Turkey Day,” while new players can also grab up to $1,000 in free bets.

 Get your FREE 1,000 bonus today!

-This promo is specifically for the upcoming Ravens-Steelers matchup, taking place this Thursday night at 8:20 p.m.
+This promo is specifically for the upcoming Washington-Dallas matchup, taking place this Thursday afternoon at 4:25 p.m.
 ET.
 The deal gives players a +100 odds boost on bets up to $25.

 The offer excludes live bets, parlays, free bets, cash out bets, voided bets, and odds boosts.